 Cricket is evolving, and the players with big reputations also struggle to find a position in the playing XI when not performing up to the mark.
 Even the legendary Sachin Tendulkar was thrown out of the Indian team at the end of his career.
 Despite these facts, one can’t refute the baffling stats of a few underperforming players getting to represent their cricketing teams at the international level.
-These overrated cricketers can be called one-hit wonders who performed well in only one or two games before hitting rock bottom.
+These overrated cricketers in 2025 can be called one-hit wonders who performed well in only one or two games before hitting rock bottom.
 They continued to play because of their potential, which never materialised.
 The International cricketing teams could have done much better if they had given chances to new talents.

 Here are 8 Overrated Cricketers to Play International Cricket: